1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for experienced professionals who work with individuals with mental illness in legal or clinical settings, particularly within forensic mental health, criminal justice, or mental health law.
-The program is tailored for those who already have a foundational understanding of mental health issues in these contexts and are seeking advanced knowledge and skills relevant to their specialized roles.
-Participants typically work in environments such as correctional facilities, psychiatric institutions, community mental health agencies, or court systems, and are involved in supporting, representing, or adjudicating individuals with psychiatric disabilities.
+This training is intended for professionals who work with individuals with mental illness in legal or clinical settings, particularly within forensic mental health, criminal justice, or mental health law.
+It is designed for those who already have a foundational understanding of mental health issues in these contexts and are seeking advanced knowledge and skills relevant to their specialized roles.
+Participants are typically involved in supporting, representing, or adjudicating individuals with psychiatric disabilities.

-• Mental health professionals (e.g., psychologists, psychiatrists, social workers, counselors) with experience in forensic or legal settings
+• Mental health professionals (e.g., psychologists, psychiatrists, social workers, counselors) in forensic or legal settings

 • Attorneys and legal advocates representing individuals with psychiatric disabilities